How we prioritise our competition enforcement efforts

 In the choice between multiple cases that fulfil one of the grounds for prioritisation below, harm to competition and consumers is the priority factor that is ascribed the greatest weight.
 If we see signs of serious harm, priority will always be given to the issue, provided that we see a viable way of investigating and intervening to address the problem with the support of the competition rules.

-In prioritising competition enforcement, we mainly consider the following factors:
+In prioritising competition law enforcement, we weighs in the following factors:

-When assessing the problem’s potential to harm competition and consumers, we take into consideration the benefits that intervention may have for a larger group of consumers, as well as the socio-economic importance of removing the restriction of competition.
+In assessing the capacity of the conduct in question to cause harm to competition and consumers, we take into account the benefits of intervention for a larger group of consumers, as well as the importance, from a socioeconomic perspective, of eliminating the anti-competitive conduct in question or imposing a deterring sanction.

-Corruption, conflicts of interest and conduct that undermines public confidence are harmful to competition and consumers.
-Such conduct can also enable and exacerbate violations of the competition rules.
-Elements of corruption are not uncommon in competition enforcement cases, and this in itself may be an indication that there is a serious competition problem.
+Corruption, conflicts of interest and other conduct that may undermine public trust are harmful to competition and consumers.
+Such conduct also has the capacity to facilitate and aggravate infringements of the competition rules.
+It is not uncommon for competition law enforcement cases to also contain elements of corruption.
+These can, in and of themselves, be an indication that the conduct in question may cause damage to competition and consumers.

 Cooperation between competitors

-Cooperation between undertakings at various stages in the sales process, so-called “vertical cooperation”, usually contributes to efficient distribution and strengthened competition.
-However, under certain conditions, it may impose restrictions that harm competition and consumers.
+Cooperation between undertakings active in different levels of the supply chain (so-called vertical cooperation) generally contributes to efficient distribution and increased competition.
+However, under certain conditions, it may result in restrictions that harm competition and consumers.

-We prioritise vertical restrictions that have the ability to harm effective competition at any market level.
-In our prioritisation, we attach particular importance to the extent to which the markets in question are affected by the restrictions, how much market power the partners have, and how concentrated the markets are.
-If other similar forms of cooperation exists in the market, we may be more likely to prioritise the issue.
+We prioritise vertical restrictions that have the capacity to harm effective competition at any level of the supply chain.
+In our prioritisation, we give particular consideration to the share of the relevant markets that is affected by the restrictions, the market power held by the parties engaged in the cooperation and how concentrated the markets are.

 Abuse of a dominant position

-The willingness of undertakings to achieve and maintain market power and profitability is an important driver of competition.
-However, under certain conditions the unilateral conduct of dominant undertakings may harm consumers, either directly or by harming competition.
+The desire of undertakings to attain and maintain market power and profitability is a key driving force for competition.
+However, under certain conditions, unilateral conduct by dominant undertakings may result in harm to consumers, either directly or by causing harming to competition.

-In assessing price-based practices, we attach importance to whether pricing could exclude a competitor that is just as effective as the dominant undertaking.
-We may also prioritise cases where there are clear signs that a dominant undertaking is directly exploiting customers and consumers as a result of the non-functioning of competition (so-called “exploitative abuse”).
+In assessing price-based conduct, we also consider whether the pricing in question is capable of excluding a competitor that is hypothetically as efficient as the dominant undertaking.
+We may also prioritise investigating exploitative abuse if a dominant undertaking is directly exploiting customers and consumers as a result of the non-functioning of competition.

-We may refrain from intervening altogether if some other authority or actor is in a better position to act.
-For example, if another authority has more appropriate tools to deal with a particular competition or market problem, this may mean that we do not prioritise a case.
+We may entirely refrain from intervening in cases where another agency or actor is better placed to intervene.
+Where another government agency has more appropriate tools to address a particular competition or market issue, we may choose to not prioritise a case.